 Business etiquette involves more than eating with the right fork or leaving a suitable tip.
-It's about generally acceptable, courteous and respectful behaviour.
-Of course, this changes over time, and varies in situations and between cultures.
-But there are general guidelines for any business situation.
+It's about generally acceptable, courteous, and respectful behaviour.
+Of course, this changes over time, and varies across contexts and between cultures.
+That being said, there are general guidelines for any given business situation.

 Proper etiquette when meeting people includes introductions, receiving guests, shaking hands and remembering names.
 The host or person with the highest rank usually initiates the handshake.
 Your handshake should be firm, but take care not to hurt the other person!

 Always make eye contact when meeting new people (but don't stare).
 It shows respect, confidence and good interpersonal skills.
 When introducing people, the person with the highest rank is named first, and then the one being introduced.

 Telephone do's and don'ts

 Good etiquette when speaking on the telephone is as important as speaking to someone in person.
 Here are some tips:

 - Always answer the phone by the third ring.

 - Identify your business and yourself.

 - Don't keep someone on hold for more than 30 seconds.